EVERY AUGUST…

 Where do we sleep?

-Bunkhouses.
-There are twin-sized bunkbeds.
-We typically have our guests sleeping on the bottom bed only.
-We typically room 4-people per bunkhouse.
-No private/semi-private options available - you could opt to bring your own tent for a private sleeping experience.
+No private/semi-private options available - you could opt for a bring-your-own tent spot for a private sleeping experience.
 There are a limited number of reservable tent spaces.

 How do we get to Birchwood?

-You drive to the very end of the Gunflint Trail (about an hour northeast of Grand Marais).
-Park your car at the boat landing off the Seagull River and lug your stuff to the handcrafted barge name Barracuda.
+Park your car at the boat landing off the Seagull River and carry your stuff to the handcrafted barge name Barracuda.
 You can ride on the barge or canoe the two miles down the Seagull River to Birchwood Wilderness Camp.
-We travel as a group.

 Adventure Awaits